-• 505(b)(2).
-We will seek initial approval of TOCOSOL Paclitaxel with a 505(b)(2) NDA submission, which will rely on the FDA's previous findings of safety and efficacy for Taxol (the reference paclitaxel product), supplemented by data supporting TOCOSOL Paclitaxel's safety and efficacy.
-The FDA's use of the 505(b) (2) mechanism is designed to streamline the NDA review process by not requiring duplicate work for active pharmaceutical ingredients that are already well known.
+U.S. Development.
+In collaboration with our partner, we will seek initial approval of TOCOSOL Paclitaxel with a 505(b)(2) NDA submission, which will rely on the FDA's previous findings of safety and efficacy for Taxol (the reference paclitaxel product), supplemented by data supporting TOCOSOL Paclitaxel's safety and efficacy.
+The FDA's use of the 505(b)(2) mechanism is designed to streamline the NDA review process by not requiring duplicate work for active pharmaceutical ingredients that are already well known.
 As part of our regulatory strategy, we initiated a randomized crossover clinical pharmacology study in the fourth quarter of 2003, to compare the amount of paclitaxel exposure in the circulation over time after single doses of TOCOSOL Paclitaxel and Taxol, with both drugs given at 175 mg/m2 every three weeks (the approved dosing regimen for Taxol).
 We completed patient enrollment in March 2004 and final data were available for analysis in September 2004.
 The data from this study indicate that TOCOSOL Paclitaxel delivers 67% higher exposure to free (unbound) paclitaxel, and 108% higher exposure to total (protein-bound and unbound) paclitaxel than an equal dose of Taxol.
 How this may or may not correlate to the efficacy of TOCOSOL Paclitaxel as compared to Taxol is yet to be proven in Phase 3 clinical testing.
-After meetings with the FDA, and based on preclinical and clinical data generated to date, the FDA indicated that it was appropriate for Sonus to conduct a single Phase 3 clinical trial that would be the basis for submission of a NDA for TOCOSOL Paclitaxel under the 505(b) (2) regulatory mechanism.
+After meetings with the FDA, and based on preclinical and clinical data generated to date, the FDA indicated that it was appropriate for Sonus to conduct a single Phase 3 clinical trial that would be the basis for submission of a NDA for TOCOSOL Paclitaxel under the 505(b)(2) regulatory mechanism.
 The FDA and Sonus finalized the study design and plans for conducting and analyzing the results of the Phase 3 trial under a Special Protocol Assessment ("SPA"), which was completed in June 2005.
 The Phase 3 study is comparing the safety and efficacy of TOCOSOL Paclitaxel administered weekly with Taxol administered weekly.

-Based on agreement from the FDA to use the results of a single Phase 3 trial with a primary endpoint of objective response rate, we believe that the NDA for TOCOSOL Paclitaxel could be submitted within 12 months after the completion of patient enrollment into the Phase 3 study, which we believe may occur by the end of September 2006.
-We anticipate that submission of our NDA is likely to occur by the end of 2007.
-The FDA has indicated to Sonus that NDA approval under 505(b)(2) will require either (i) demonstration of superior efficacy of TOCOSOL Paclitaxel as compared to Taxol, and either a change of the approved label for Taxol and generic equivalents to include a weekly dosing schedule or availability of reviewable data from a Phase 3 trial comparing the efficacy of Taxol using a weekly dosing schedule to that of Taxol using the currently approved three-weekly dosing schedule.
-We do not currently believe that the timing or cost of the Phase 3 trial or the NDA submission will be adversely affected by these requirements.
-The clinical trial Protocol and Statistical Analysis Plan approved under the SPA provide for sequential superiority analyses for efficacy of TOCOSOL Paclitaxel compared to Taxol, provided that we first demonstrate a non-inferior objective response rate; however, there can be no assurance that the Phase 3 clinical trial data will demonstrate that TOCOSOL Paclitaxel has efficacy that is non-inferior or superior to Taxol.
-Further, there can be no assurance that the approved label for Taxol or generics will be changed to provide for weekly dosing, although we do believe, based on repeated discussions with the FDA, that they are pursuing this change.
-Large Phase 3 clinical trials have been
+Based on agreement from the FDA to use the results of a single Phase 3 trial with a primary endpoint of objective response rate, we believe that the NDA for TOCOSOL Paclitaxel could be submitted within 12 months after the completion of patient enrollment into the Phase 3 study, which we believe may occur by the end of September, or potentially October 2006 dependent on continuing enrollment accrual rates.
+We anticipate that the NDA, the contents of which are being developed in collaboration with Sonus, will be submitted by our partner by the end of 2007.
+The FDA has indicated to Sonus that a NDA approval will require either (a) demonstration of superior efficacy of TOCOSOL Paclitaxel compared to Taxol; or (b) demonstration of non-inferior efficacy as compared to Taxol and either (i) a change of the approved label for Taxol to include a weekly dosing schedule or (ii) availability of reviewable data from a trial comparing the efficacy of Taxol using a weekly dosing schedule to that of Taxol using the currently approved three-weekly dosing schedule.